oracle-livelabs/oci/oci-stack-monitoring-fundamentals/alarms/alarms.md

 	At the top of the page, we can see the name of the alarm, **Filesystem / Utilization > 90%**.
 Reviewing the **Alarm state** we can see the alarm is in a firing state with the severity of **Warning**.

 	OCI Monitoring allows each alarm definition to have up to two **trigger rules**, or thresholds.
 A trigger rule can be used to define an alarm defition such as filesystem > 80 as warning, and filesystem > 90 as critical.
 Each trigger rule can have it's own alarm body defined.
-Ana alarm body should be brief and contain information on where to begin the alarm investigation and a link to source controlled troubleshooting steps.
-Since each trigger rule can have its own alarm body, you can define unique troubleshooting steps for warning and critical.
+An alarm body should be brief and contain information on the alarm and a link to source controlled troubleshooting steps.
+Since each trigger rule can have its own alarm body, you can define unique troubleshooting steps for warning and critical thresholds.

-	The OCI Monitoring Service provides the ability to **suppress** an alarm, allowing you to stop sending notifications for a period of time.
+	The OCI Monitoring Service provides the ability to **suppress** an alarm.
+Suppressing an alarm allows you to stop sending notifications for a period of time.
 When working an issue, it may be necessary to suppress the alarm to reduce notification noise while resolving an incident or during a known maintenance period.

  	![OCI Monitoring Service, showing the Filesystem / Utilization > 90% alarm in a firing state](images/2-1-alarms.png " ")

- 	Also included within the Alarm details, we can identify the compartment where the alarming resource resides, **OracleApps**.
-The OCID of the resource is provided to help identify the offending resource.
-Next we see the Namespace **oracle\_appmgmt**.
-Stack Monitoring places all metric data into the following namespaces, **oracle\_appmgmt** (primary namespace for out-of-the-box resource types), **oracle\_oci\_database** (Oracle Database), **oracle\_oci\_database\_cluster** (Oracle Database system, ASM, Cluster, etc), **oracle\_metric\_extensions\_appmgmt** (Prometheus based resources imported into Stack Monitoring), and **oracle\_appmgmt\_prometheus** (Stack Monitoring Prometheus).
+ 	Additional details inlcuded in the Alarm details section, the compartment where the alarming resource resides, **OracleApps**, the OCID of the resource, and the namespace **oracle\_appmgmt**.
+Stack Monitoring places all metric data into the following namespaces, **oracle\_appmgmt** (primary namespace for out-of-the-box resource types), **oracle\_oci\_database** (Oracle Database), **oracle\_oci\_database\_cluster** (Oracle Database system, ASM, Cluster, etc), **oracle\_appmgmt\_prometheus** (*Prometheus based resources imported into Stack Monitoring), and **oracle\_metric\_extensions\_appmgmt** (custom metrics created using **Metric Extensions**.
+For more information on Metric Extensions see **Lab 7: Metric Extensions**).
 Stack Monitoring utilizes **Resource groups** to organize the large number of metrics provided out-of-the-box.
 Examples of Resource groups include: host, apache\_tomcat, weblogic\_j2eeserver, elastic_search, and ASM to name a few.
 In this alarm, the Resource group is **host**.

  	![OCI Monitoring Service, highlighting the Compartment, OCID, Namespace, and Resource group fields](images/2-2-alarms.png " ")